 "While the hurricane has passed and home repairs are underway, you can never underestimate the emotional and financial toll a disaster takes on those impacted,” said our Chief Executive Officer David Singelyn in a press release.
 “As an organization that cares about people, we are committed to rolling up our sleeves and demonstrating what it means to be a responsible corporate partner to our residents and neighbors."

 Our company started with one goal: to improve the experience of leasing a home.
 We accomplished this by offering residents a professionally-managed option that hadn’t existed before.
 In 2017, when we established our homebuilding arm, we pioneered a new means by which to advance this goal.
 We started adding quality rental stock to an undersupplied housing market, through which we could better deliver on our promise to elevate home-leasing.

 Today, we remain driven by the same original mission, and committed to providing solutions to the greatest challenges in America’s housing landscape.
-As existing homeowners hold on to their inventory, homebuilding activity remains in a downward trend, and the affordability crisis prices buyers out of the market, American Homes 4 Rent will continue to contribute much-needed supply to meet housing demand in 2023.
+As existing homeowners hold on to their inventory, homebuilding activity remains in a downward trend, and the affordability crisis prices buyers out of the market, AMH will continue to contribute much-needed supply to meet housing demand in 2023.